WindstilleTeam/windstille/CODINGSTYLE.md

 * always use C++ style casts, never use C style casts

 * never write:

     int x, y;

   always use:

     int x;
     int y;

-* end all files with an /* EOF */ comment (use comment style appropriate to your language)
+* end all files with an `/* EOF */` comment (use comment style appropriate to your language)

-* "svn commit" early and often, do not wait till your changes have turned into a huge unverifiable mess, do not keep your work private
+* commit early and often, do not wait till your changes have turned into a huge unverifiable mess, do not keep your work private

 * the Google C++ Style Guide provides a good reference for style decisions not covered in this document:

   http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml

-# EOF #